ldi-github/shirates-core/doc/markdown/basic/selector_and_nickname/nickname/dataset_nickname.md

 ## account.json

-account.json is a special version of data nickname file for accounts.
+account.json is a special version of dataset nickname file for accounts.

 ### accounts.json